suzaku-io/diode/doc/usage/ApplicationModel.md

 layout.
 If you are used to having a distributed state between different stores and components, take some time to sit down and redesign the model as a single hierarchy.

-As the model has to be immutable, it makes sense building it out of case classes.
-This provides us with many benefits down the line, such as the use of `copy` method.
+As the model has to be immutable, it makes sense to build it out of case classes.
+This provides us with many benefits down the line, such as pattern matching and use of the `copy` method.
 For illustration purposes we'll define a simple case class hierarchy to represent the application model.

 ```scala
 case class Root(a: A, b: B, c: String)